 For many businesses, especially those in the trades, space heaters are a must to keep workers warm when working during the winter.
 This actually poses some more specific risks to consider.
 Commercial space heaters have more power and many times are rented, not owned by the company using it.
 Carefully examine the unit and check that it is proper working order.
 Keep the space heater away from high traffic areas and allow for extra space between the heater and anything/anyone.
 If it’s a fuel fired space heater the safety devices need to be checked, fuel lines and tanks should be inspected for damage, exhaust ducting and flues must be free of blockage and the exhaust flow must be unobstructed.
 Talk to and train as necessary the employees that will be working around the space heater.
 Make sure they know how to properly work the unit and follow the safety procedures.

 Do not let yourself, your family/loved ones/employees become statistics added to a troubling trend.
 Be prepared and take advantage of the time when you can prevent a disaster.
 The opportunity to do something goes away after it happens.
-Insurance Associates is an independent insurance agency that has been in business for more than 60 years.
-With tremendous knowledge in both personal and commercial insurance, Insurance Associates has the risk consultants and insurance professionals that can keep you, your family, your business and your employees safe and covered for all risks.
-Give Insurance Associates a call and let one of their experienced professionals help you with any of your insurance needs.
+Insurance Associates, a Marsh & McLennan Agency LLC Company is an independent insurance agency that has been in business for more than 60 years.
+With tremendous knowledge in both personal and commercial insurance, Insurance Associates, a Marsh & McLennan Agency LLC Company has the risk consultants and insurance professionals that can keep you, your family, your business and your employees safe and covered for all risks.
+Give Insurance Associates, a Marsh & McLennan Agency LLC Company a call and let one of their experienced professionals help you with any of your insurance needs.

 William (BJ) Westner Jr., CPCU, CRIS